andrewblim/crossword-tracker/doc/log-format.md

 # Log format

 The crossword log file consists of a JSON object with the keys described below.
-The behavior of

 ## `version`